Transactional Outbox Pattern in Microservices

 }

-The same overload patterns described in Rate Limiting and Backpressure in Microservices still apply if your publisher drains work faster or slower than the rest of the system can tolerate.
+That relay should be treated like any other production worker: observable, restart-safe, and backpressure-aware.
+The same overload patterns described in Rate Limiting and Backpressure in Microservices still apply if the publisher falls behind.

 Duplicates Still Exist, So Consumers Must Be Idempotent

-The transactional outbox pattern solves lost-event risk much better than naive dual writes.
-It does not create exactly-once delivery across your whole architecture.
+The outbox pattern dramatically reduces lost-event risk.
+It does not create exactly-once delivery across the whole architecture.

-This is the same correctness boundary discussed in Idempotency Keys for Duplicate API Requests, but moved from synchronous APIs into async messaging.
+This is the same correctness boundary discussed in API Idempotency Keys, just moved from synchronous APIs into async messaging.

 Polling Publisher vs CDC

-There are two common ways to publish outbox records.
+There are two common ways to move outbox rows to the broker.

 Polling publisher